-- Museums and Exhibition centres are open – groups up to 20 pax are allowed in Moscow.
+- Museums and exhibitions in Moscow and Saint-Petersburg are open for group and individual visits.
 Social distancing of 1.5 meters is required.

 - Special routes are organized for visitors of museums to avoid meeting of several groups at the same place.

-- Streams of visitors are guided to different directions at the entrance by the museum staff.
+- Streams of visitors are guided to different directions at the entrance by the staff.

 - Visitors must follow social distance (special lines and stickers for both employees and visitors) and wear masks.

 - Staff members wear masks.

 What other safety measures and sanitary initiatives are taken in Russia?